nqulizada835/geocleaner/README.md

 ## Installation

-Install the package using pip:pip install geoaddresscleaner
+Install the package using pip:pip install geocleaner